o-jasper/o-jasper.github.io/blog/pre_post/voting_power_for_decision.md

 to do that action.(except the <code>&ge;2</code> rule) So `p` cant quite be the probability a person is wrong in this approach, unless you give people too much power, or think they are ridiculously unlikely to be correct about anything.
+It really is just a cumulative voting power `n`, and each sort of decision needing some amount, and there is interpretation with probabilities. (though it comes out a lot when you modify it for
+<code>p<sub>o</sub></code>.

 ## Caveits of this discussion
 Suggestions are welcome, also wholly different approaches.
-I tried not being ad-hoc, but that isnt a prerequisite, but imho it should try to be simple initially.
+I tried not being ad-hoc, but that isnt a prerequisite, imho an approach should either start from principles or be simple.

 The voting mechanism in the competition case is completely open.
 The 'simple' approach may cause spoiler effects, but i tend to think it is adequate for